 Another of Hopkins’ books was "Inventor’s Manual: How to Work a Patent to Make it Pay by an Experienced and Successful Inventor" (1902).

 What did Hopkins invent?
 He received U.S. patent No. 51,999 on Jan.
 9, 1866, for a "Music-Leaf Turner," a device that sat atop a piano and automatically turned the pages of a music score "to save a player the embarrassment of losing time and dropping the music in turning the leaves by hand, and to save wear and tear of the music.
-It is to be attached to the note-board of an organ or piano, or other musical instrument with keys, or to a music-stand."

 If you’re not impressed with that, consider that with John A. Straight of Albion, N.Y., he also received patent No. 106,821 on Aug.
 30, 1870, for a low-water and high-pressure indicator.
 Another Hopkins patent, No. 379,872 on March 20, 1888, was for a steam or gasoline engine governor.